ThreatID: Gas Module

 Headspace essentially is a separation technique in which volatile material may be extracted from a heavier sample matrix and injected into the gas module for analysis.

-Only about a 1mL concentration is the amount of volatiles needed to collect a good identification sample.
-When there is a gas leak that doesn’t have a liquid source or isn’t visible, one would need to collect up to potentially 200mL of concentration.
+Only about 1mL of headspace from volatile liquids is needed to collect a good identification sample.
+When there is a gas leak that doesn’t have a liquid source or isn’t visible, one would need to collect up to 500mL of sample.

 Primary Search: Provides the closest match to the entire sample.
 This works best with pure materials, consumer products, and mixtures as mixture.